Kalanchoe luciae Raym.-Hamet

 Kalanchoe albiflora, Kalanchoe aleuroides

-Kalanchoe luciae is a succulent plant up 2 feet (60 cm) tall.
-The leaves are in rosettes, big, thick, flat rounded, up to 6 inches (15 cm) long and 4 inches (10 cm) wide, grey-green to yellowish-green in color with red margins.
+Kalanchoe luciae is a succulent plant up to 2 feet (60 cm) tall with big, thick, flat and rounded leaves.
+They are arranged in rosettes, up to 6 inches (15 cm) long, up to 4 inches (10 cm) wide and grey-green to yellowish-green in color with red margins.
 The leaves in some cases will completely turn a vibrant red, especially with cool winter temperatures.
-Each stem bears clusters of pale yellow tubular flowers.
+Each stem bears clusters of urn-shaped, white, pale greenish-white, sometimes cream, pinkish or yellowish flowers.

 How to Grow and Care